-The CSN (as indicated in section 19.7.8) and the CEN of the Nuclear Forum, representing the Spanish nuclear power plants, participates in the NEA Working Group on Operating Experience (WGOE), a group of experts of which is great interest to regulators regarding knowledge applied to the improvement of plant operating management, including the determination of new inspection practices.
+The CSN (as indicated in section 19.7.8) and the CEN of the Nuclear Forum, representing the Spanish nuclear power plants, participate in the Working Group on Operating Experience (WGOE) of the NEA, a group of experts of which is great interest to regulators regarding knowledge applied to the improvement of plant operating management, including the determination of new inspection practices.

 The nuclear power plants have a permanent working group on operating experience within the framework of the CEN of the Nuclear Forum, comprising those persons who coordinate operating experience from Spanish plants, at the quarterly meetings of which they share knowledge concerning events and management of operating experience.
-In the 2016-2018 period, the following activities should be highlighted:
+As regards the 2016-2018 period, the following activities should be highlighted:

-- Activation of the GSAI (Grupo Sectorial de Análisis de Incidentes, Incident Analysis Sectoral Group), a group of experts whose operation is described in the CEN-29 guide, which carries out root cause analysis of incidents... - Revision 1 of CEN-31 Guide Establishment of criteria for the exchange of information from operating experience between Spanish nuclear power plants, October 2018, the aim of which is operating excellence through improvements in the analysis and application of the results of operating experience.

-- Preparation by the Operating Experience Group of ICEO Joint Operating Experience Report reports, similar to the INPO/WANO IER/SOER documents, edited annually by the sector, with the publication in 2016 of "Evaluation of the effectiveness of the actions derived from Operating Experience analysis"; and in 2017 of "Events related to permanent design modifications" and in 2018: "Preventive actions to reduce accident rates". - Exchange of international operational experience - Regular referral of events to WANO for publication as SER, Event Notification Reports (ENR), Event Analysis Reports (EAR) or Miscellaneous Event Reports (MER). - Participation in international seminars. - Dispatch of experts on WANO (Peer Review) or IAEA OSART missions. - Reception of WANO (and IAEA; OSART and SALTO) review missions at the Spanish plants. - Meetings of the Operational Experience Group to address the January 2018 update of the event reporting criteria included in the WANO document MN-01 Operating experience sub-programme.
+- Activation of the GSAI (Grupo Sectorial de Análisis de Incidentes, Incident Analysis Sectoral Group), a group of experts who operate as described in the CEN-29 guide and carry out root-cause analysis of incidents. - Revision 1 of CEN-31 guide Establishment of criteria for the exchange of information from operating experience between Spanish nuclear power plants, October 2018, the aim of which is operating excellence through improvements in the analysis and application of the results of operating experience. - Production by the Operating Experience Group of ICEO Joint Operating Experience Reports, similar to the INPO/WANO IER/SOER documents, published annually by the sector, with publications as follows: "Assessment of the effectiveness of the actions derived from the Operating Experience analyses" in 2016, "Events related to permanent design modifications" in 2017 and "Preventive actions to reduce accident rates" in 2018. - Exchange of international operational experience - -Regular referral of events to WANO for publication as SER, Event Notification Reports (ENR), Event Analysis Reports (EAR) or Miscellaneous Event Reports (MER). - -Participation in international seminars. - -Dispatch of experts on WANO(Peer Review) or IAEA OSART missions. - --Reception of WANO (and IAEA; OSART and SALTO) review missions at the Spanish plants. - Meetings of the Operational Experience Group to address the January 2018 update of the event reporting criteria included in the WANO document MN-01 Operating experience sub-programme.